edgepointlearning/edgepointlearning.com/src/collections/blog/2021/2021-02-10-content-curation-for-learning.md

 ---
 title:       "How To Effectively Use Content Curation For Learning"
 permalink: /blog/content-curation-for-learning/
-image: blog/2021-02-10-content-curation-for-learning.jpg
+image: blog/2021/2021-02-10-content-curation-for-learning.jpg
 meta:  Here’s how to use content curation for learning to more effectively train your employees, from a variety of sources.
+author:
-author: { name: Corey Bleich }
+  name: Corey Bleich
 ---

-Better learning experiences built for your employees {: .featured-text }
+Better learning experiences built for your employees{.lead}

 With so much information and training resources available, how do you choose what’s actually best for your employees' continued development?
 Content curation for learning at work tackles this problem head-on.
 Here’s how to use content curation for learning to more effectively train your employees, from a variety of sources.